 Regular service reviews provide an opportunity to consider the extent to which public transport services meet customer demand.
-A key consideration when undertaking service reviews is to ensure value for money and to balance service levels with demand, within the layered service approach (refer section 7).
+Key considerations when undertaking service reviews are to ensure value for money and to balance service levels with demand, within the layered service approach (refer section 6).